StanPlatinum/snapshot-attack-demo/README.md

 Launch the `./take_snapshot_step-1.sh` script on the attacker's terminal.

 If you build Occlum with our modified SGX SDK, you will see more hint message.
 This is because we modified the untrusted part of Intel SGX SDK, printing helper messages to facilitate the attacker to decide the timing.
+For attacker's convenience, we reserve [time slots](https://github.com/StanPlatinum/snapshot-demo/blob/main/demo/bash_redis/load_and_encrypt_config.c#L57) to allow the attacker to run `./take_snapshot_step-1.sh`.
+In fact, the attacker who has host root privilege could intercept the enclave execution and capture any snapshots by modifying the untrusted part of SGX SDK.

 Once upon the Redis server is up and running, run `./take_snapshot_step-2.sh` to complete the snapshot collection.